litchie/exult-ios/content/sifixes/Readme.txt

 6	Version history
 -------------------
+version: 0.15.04
+	- SI Fixes is now licensed under the GNU General Public License.
+version: 0.15.03
+	- Modified SI Fixes to use new intrinsic calling method (using '->').
+	- Fixed bug on resurrection of Gwenno and companions (post-banes).
+	- Fixed bug where companions would have the wrong dialog after you went through the Silver Seed Maze.
 version: 0.15.02
 	- Baiyanda now really gives dried fish when you ask her.
 	- You can no longer smuggle your party members into the Dream World